U.S. jobless claims fall to lowest in four and half years

 “We will likely see some payback in the claims data reported next week.
 But through this potential volatility, it does look like the trend in the claims is improving somewhat,” said Daniel Silver, an economist at JPMorgan.

-California, given its large population and past “massive swings” in its claims data, was probably the state that caused the sharp drop in the seasonally adjusted figure, Silver said.
+Silver said that California, given its large population and past “massive swings” in its claims data, was probably the state that caused the sharp drop in the seasonally adjusted figure.

+But Pam Harris, director of the California Employment Development Department, said the state was not to blame.

+Harris said California had reported all its unemployment insurance claims data on time.
+She said a published report stating it had not was “incorrect and inaccurate.”

 A second Labor Department official said “a processing issue” resulted in the state, which he did not identify, reporting fewer claims than expected.